 The formulation and sensory evaluation of "Moringa" chewy candy is essential research within the field of food science and herbal product development.
-Moringa oleifera, sometimes referred to as the "tree of life" or "miracle tree," is a significant herbal plant because of its many therapeutic and non-therapeutic uses.
+Moringa oleifera, sometimes referred to as the "tree of life" or "miracle tree," is a significant herbal plant because of its many therapeutic and nontherapeutic uses.
 Wounds, pain, ulcers, liver illness, heart disease, cancer, and inflammation are all traditionally treated with this herb (Pareek et al., 2023).
-Chewy candy with various sweeteners, either nutritive or calorie-reduction types can be possible to create appropriate sugar-free, reduced-sugar, and reduced-calorie products by combining those ingredients.
+Chewy candy with various sweeteners, either nutritive or calorie-reduction types can be possible to create appropriate sugarfree, reduced-sugar, and reduced-calorie products by combining those ingredients.
 According to Favaro-Trindade, Rocha-Selmi, and dos Santos (2015), stevia and xylitol are two sweeteners that are intriguing due to their low-calorie content, thermostability, and adequate sweetening power.
-According to Radi et al. (2018), candy is a confection made with sugar, honey, natural and artificial sweeteners, and can chewy candy to achieve the desired chewycandy, considering appearance, aroma, color, taste, and texture?
+According to Radi et al. (2018), candy is a confection made with sugar, honey, natural and artificial sweeteners, and can be combined with cereals or fruits and flavored.
+The physical, textural, and sensory aspects of certain elements might give customers varying impressions.
+Almost every part of the moringa plant is used for enriched chewing gum as perceived by the respondents in terms of: